lAnirudhRameshl/EyeStrain/README.md

 Detects the amount of Digital Eye Strain for a person by checking the blink rate and the amount of time the person closes the eye

 ## Points to remember while executing
-1. First, remember to download these libraries (the pip install command is given with the library name
+1. Remember to download these libraries (the pip install command is given with the library name
    - **imutils** - pip install imutils
    - **scipy** = pip install scipy
    - **cv2** = pip install opencv-python